The Intersection

 read more

 Welcome to the Saturday post.
 This is where I summarize podcasts that inspired me throughout the week and give a quick recap of what was covered on both blogs.
 Enjoy!
-PodList This week, there are four podcasts that stood out to me.
-There is a mix of habits,...
+PodList This week is a mix of podcasts and links to videos from New York Climate Week.
+Topics...

 read more